1. Joe Model Overview

 from the CEMPRA R package.
 Users following this tutorial should have R,

-RStudio and the R package devtools
+RStudio and the R package devtools installed on their

 machine.